tomlobato/nlink/README.md

-(imported from google code)

-Load balancing and Failover internet links in for Linux.

 Nlink allows your linux server to connect to multiple ISP`s, mainly featuring load balancing and failover.

 Written originally in Bash and ported to Ruby.